indexexchange/class-one-exchange-adapter/README.md

 * bidPrice - The bid price for the given slot
 * bidWidth - The width of the given slot
 * bidHeight - The height of the given slot
 * bidCreative - The creative/adm for the given slot that will be rendered if is the winner.
+Needs to be decoded and ready for a doc.write.
 * bidDealId - The dealId if applicable for this slot.
 * bidIsPass - True/false value for if the module returned a pass for this slot.
+* pixelUrl - If you require firing a tracking pixel after your creative wins and your tracking pixel is not part of the original adm that is rendered, please provide the decoded url of the tracking pixel here.
+This `pixelUrl` variable will then be passed to the `__renderPixel` function, which will then be called by either your module's specific `render` function or a generic rendering function depending on the line item setup.

 After filling out these objects, the resulting returnParcel objects should look something like this: